Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Methodology

 where $\eta$ is the learning rate.
-The server propagates back the updated parameters $\theta^t$ to each client, and the whole process repeats.
-Even though the private training data never leaves the local clients, in the following, we show how an adversary can still reconstruct the data based on the shared gradients $\nabla_\theta \mathcal{L}_c (f_\theta(\mathbf{X}_c), \mathbf{Y}_c)$ from client $c$ in the $t$-th communication round.
+The server propagates back the updated parameters $\vtheta^t$ to each client, repeating the process until convergence.
+Even though the private training data never leaves the local clients, in the following, we show how an adversary can still reconstruct the data based on the shared gradients $\nabla_\vtheta \Ls (f_\vtheta(\mX), \mY)$ from client $c$ in the $t$-th communication round.